 Property Maintenance Certification and Training Program Summaries

 Training in property maintenance provides individuals with the necessary skills to repair and preserve both private and commercial properties.
-Individuals interested in property maintenance can find apprenticeship and certificate programs that provide the skills required for entry-level positions.
+Individuals interested in property maintenance can find apprenticeship and certificate programs - both typically 1-2 years - that provide the skills required for entry-level positions.
 After completing a training program, individuals may go on to earn property maintenance certification, enhancing employability.

 Apprenticeship Programs in Property Maintenance